-3.3.3 Assessment of the executive management
+(c) Assessment of the executive management

 The Charter does not stipulate any specific procedures for assessing the performance of the executive management, as provided for by the 2009 Code.
-This assessment occurs on an ongoing and informal basis within the framework of meetings of the board and its committees and more formally through the triennial assessment of the board of directors' performance (see Charter, Chapter III, point A. 4.2.5. and Chapter III, point B. 4.).
+This assessment occurs on an ongoing and informal basis within the framework of meetings of the board and its committees, and more formally through the triennial assessment of the board of directors' performance (see Charter, chapter III, point A. 4.2.5. and chapter III, point B. 4.).

 Furthermore, the non-executive directors meet annually, in the absence of the executive management, to review the interaction between the non-executive directors and the executive management.
-The meeting on the 2016 financial year was held on 4 November 2016.
+The meeting on the 2017 financial year was held on 2 November 2017.